ColeWyeth/Program-Generation/README.md

 algorithms to solve problems.
 The framework is general enough to work in diverse simulated worlds, controlling agents with a set of observations.
+Interestingly, I wrote this code before I was familiar with Kolmogorov complexity, and avoided the problem of nonhalting TMs by simply not adding a looping construct to the generated language.
+Of course this limits the expressiveness of generated algorithms.

 The obvious challenge is the exploding number of possible algorithms needed to solve complex problems.